 Success Through Advising & Resources (STAR) Program

-The Success Through Advising & Resources (STAR) Program provides additional support services, academic advising, and career counseling from a Normandale Counselor for Normandale students on SNAP (food stamps).
+The Success Through Advising & Resources (STAR) Program provides additional support services, academic advising, and career counseling from a Normandale Counselor for Normandale students pursing an Associate of Science (AS), Associate of Applied Science (AAS), or Certificate who are also on SNAP (food stamps).
 The program is designed to:

 - provide career-focused support and training to students on SNAP.
-Help them increase their skills and find employment.
+Help students graduate with the skills needed to find eventual employment.

 How to Enroll in SNAP